 What Is the Byzantine Generals Problem?

-For example, in the traditional financial system, banks are trusted to show clients their balances and transaction histories in an honest manner.
-If a bank did attempt to lie or defraud their customers, a central bank or government is trusted to rectify the breach of trust.
+For example, in traditional finance, banks are trusted to maintain accurate balances and transaction histories.
+If a bank were to manipulate data or commit fraud, a central bank or government authority is expected to intervene and restore trust.

 Money and the Byzantine Generals Problem